Thoughtful, detailed coverage of the Mac, iPhone, and iPad, plus the best-selling Take Control ebooks.

 A separate, free application is needed to operate the Gigaware adapter, which works like an external radio in many ways.
 The adapter has external controls for volume, play/pause, rewind, and fast forward, as well as a Tag button.
 Details aren't available about how its pause feature works.

-Comments about HD Radio Comes to iPhone via Adapter
+Comments About HD Radio Comes to iPhone via Adapter